HackSoftware/Django-Styleguide/README.md

 #### Configuration

-We put Celery confguration in a Django app called `tasks`.
+We put Celery configuration in a Django app called `tasks`.
 The [Celery config](https://docs.celeryproject.org/en/latest/django/first-steps-with-django.html) itself is located in `apps.py`, in `TasksConfig.ready` method.

 This Django app also holds any additional utilities, related to Celery.